logzio/logzio-helm/charts/opentelemetry/README.md

 #### For clusters with Windows Nodes

-In order to extract and scrape metrics from Windows Nodes, a Windows Exporter service must first be installed on the node host itself.
-We will do this by authenticating with username and password using SSH connection to the node through a job.
+To extract and scrape metrics from Windows Nodes, a Windows Exporter service must first be installed on the node host itself.
+You need to do this by authenticating with username and password using SSH connection to the node through a job.

-By default, the Windows installer job will run on deployment and every 10 minutes, and will keep the most recent failed and successful pods.
+By default, the Windows installer job will run on deployment every 10 minutes.
+It will keep the most recent failed and successful pods.
 You can change these setting in values.yaml:

 ```